accesscode-2-1/unit-0/lessons/week-2/2015-03-19_classes-part2.md

 This will make more sense soon, but just know that Java will let you stringify almost anything.

-# In-class assignments: `BirthdayCalculator.java`
+# In-class assignments: BirthdayCalculator.java

-Use Java's `Calendar` and `GregorianCalendar` classes to write your own program `BirthdayCalculator` that asks a user for their birthday and then tells them how many days there are until their birthday.
-Is is an example program execution:
+Use Java's `Calendar` class to write a program `BirthdayCalculator` that asks a user for their birthday and then tells them how many days there are until their birthday.
+This is an example program execution:

 ```
 Year : 2015